In the old time roasting coffee at home was pretty normal.

 But the question still remains: is roasting coffee at home a do or a don’t?

-So it is roasting coffee at home is definitely something to try, particularly if you love having your coffee and want to have exactly the way you want.
+Roasting coffee at home is definitely possible and something to try if you love having your coffee as you desire and if you have the time to put in it.

 Like all the good things it take some practice but it you are willing to give it a go you may even discover your new favorite hobby in the process.

 What You Need

 Coffee roasting can be a fun experience but it’s essential you follow a systematic process if you want beans that are worth sharing with your friends.

 Make sure you have all your utensils ready before starting.
 Because timing plays such an important role in roasting you can’t risk leaving your beans alone for too long during any of the steps we discuss below and figure out what tool to use.

 Source Your Beans

 Here’s an important fact: your roasted beans can only be as high in quality as the beans you use.

 Yes, that is intuitive: keep in mind that your roasting process is important, but a low quality bean will never taste as great as an Arabica.